iam-Thomas/the-colosseum/README.md

     -- Add trigger conditions and actions here end)
 ```

-The RegInit function will register the function reference to be called by the InitLua() function.

 ### Hard-coded object references
 Object's created in the map editor are appointed unique id's.
 In order for the triggers to work, they needs to reference these unique id's.